History

 AMX/1 and AMX/2

-Thanks to Rod Dotten for parting with some vintage AMX/3 parts he has had since the days when he worked on several of the cars for Dick Teague.
+Thanks to Rod Dotten for sharing some vintage AMX/3 parts he has had since the days when he worked on several of the cars for Dick Teague.
 The bellhousing is to mate the 390 to the OTO Malara transaxle, the oil pan was one of 10 specially made for the AMX/3's by Mark Donohue, since there was no steering linkage under the engine, the oil pan could be more of a rectangular shape without the step, and hold more oil.
 Unfortunately this oil pan hit a pot hole due to the AMX/3's low clearance.
 Perhaps we should reproduce these as well?

 AMC was trying to save money by using as many production parts from the rest of their line as possible.
 There are many similarities to a 1970 AMX such as steering column, steering box, front suspension, heater-A/C controls, door latches and window cranks.
 And the easiest part of an AMX/3 to recreate is the engine.